Lane Change Classification and Prediction with Action Recognition Networks: Experiments

 \subsection{Class Activation Maps}

 To investigate whether our models recognize the motion clues and learn spatio-temporal information, we generated class activation maps on X3D-S and RGB video data.
 The features of the last convolution layer were used to calculate the CAMs.
 The calculated scores were normalised across all patches and frames before visualisation.
 Experimental results show that action recognition models can efficiently extract both spatial and temporal information.
 As Figure \ref{fig:cam} illustrates, in the spatial domain, the model focuses on the edge of the target vehicle and lane marking which the target vehicle is about to cross.
-Whereas, in the temporal domain, the X3D-S only focuses on those frames that the lane change event happens, specifically, frames 27 to 30 (all the event frames are shown in Appendix B).
+Whereas, in the temporal domain, the X3D-S only focuses on those frames that the lane change event happens, specifically, frames 27 to 30.